 If you don’t love the idea of wrapping your sandwich in vegetables then you can opt for the open-faced sandwich instead.
+In North America an open faced sandwich may also refer to a slice of bread topped with warm slices of roasted meat and gravy.
 You cut your carb count in half by using just one slice of bread instead of two and just pile your ingredients atop that one slice.
 You still get to enjoy the same textures and flavors, but you can slow down and enjoy it even more as you dive in with a knife and fork.
+(Source)

 Okay, you already know that turkey and chicken are the leaner meat options, they have less cholesterol and saturated fat content, too.
 However, that doesn’t mean you are stuck with just those two types of meat – you can still enjoy red meats like veal, pork, and beef by choosing the leanest cuts possible.

 What constitutes lean?
 Well, according to the USDA, a lean beef cut should contain less than 95mg of cholesterol, be under 4.5g of fat, and weight 3.5 ounces.
 Remember that when you’re in the grocery store.
 Also, avoid marbling and those cuts graded prime – your healthiest options are select or choice cuts.